CareLink Express™ Mobile App

 A handheld telemetry wand called the patient connector

 A Medtronic mobile application downloadable from the App Store®*

 A carrying case that will house both the patient connector and the tablet

-With CareLink Express service, you can quickly determine the care pathway for your cardiac device patients.
-It can also help reduce the time your cardiac device patient spends in the acute care setting, and can help hospitals avoid unnecessary (and costly) admissions for these patients.6-8
+With CareLink Express Mobile, you can quickly determine the care pathway for your cardiac device patients.
+It can also help reduce the time your cardiac device patient spends in the acute care setting and can help hospitals avoid unnecessary (and costly) admissions for these patients.1-3

 Pre-CareLink Express pilot data collected in 5 Medtronic districts for 4 consecutive weeks.
 Results may vary.

 **A list of supported tablets is available at www.medtronic.com/24967